pgrill/guidelines/CONTRIBUTING.rst

 CONTRIBUTING
 ============

 Feel free to contribute to this guidelines by creating a pull request.
+If you are going to upload code snippets, make sure that they respect the PEP8 standard by running linters on it.